IriLrnr/ProjetoFinalJB/report/report.md

 ![](../figs/species/number_spp_V3.png)

-more agglutinating and weird behaviour of number of species.
+more clustering and weird behaviour of number of species.
 And changing the dispersal rate does not correct the problem, because there is no species formation:

 ![](../figs/position/final_distribution_V3_multi.png)

-Different and more agglutinating patters arise.
+Different and more clustering patters arise.
 The number os species formed, shown below, is also very different than the expected sigmoidal distribution.